 You cannot take these standard divorce theories and divorce philosophies and apply them to a domestic abuser.
 They not only won’t work, they will actively do harm.Lundy Bancroft, author of Why Does He Do That?

-June, a member of the Betrayal Trauma Recovery community shares her experience divorcing an abuser in the video below.
+June is a member of the Betrayal Trauma Recovery.
+She shares her experience divorcing an abuser in the video below.

 Betrayal Trauma Recovery Supports Victims Navigating Divorce

 At BTR, we understand how impossible it feels at times to parent, protect children from abuse, and work on your own safety and healing.
 You can do this.